MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/develop-solution.md

 ## Add content to your extension

-Now that you've created an extension with the Windows Admin Center CLI, you are ready to customize content.
+Now that you've created an extension with the Windows Admin Center SDK, you are ready to customize content.
 See these guides for examples of what you can do:

 - Add an [empty module](guides/add-module.md)
 - Add an [iFrame](guides/add-iframe.md)